-Budgeted cost: £82,500
+Budgeted cost: £69,500

-Activity Evidence that supports this approach Challenge number(s) addressed School budget to top up FSM + Breakfast Club (£25 000) Lower attendance rates for PP students caused by illness and lower immunity 1,2 Allocation of funding to include a dedicated Attendance Officer who will focus on reducing Persistent absenteeism (£5 000) In 2019-20 28% of PP students had attendance below 90% compared with Non PP students of which only 9% were below 90%.
+Activity Evidence that supports this approach Challenge number(s) addressed School budget to top up FSM + Breakfast Club (£20 000) (Journal to catering) Lower attendance rates for PP students caused by illness and lower immunity 1,2 Allocation of funding to include a dedicated Attendance Officer who will focus on reducing Persistent absenteeism (£5 000) VB salary contibution In 2022-23 37% of PP students had attendance below 90% compared with Non PP students of which only 21% were below 90%.
 3 Duke of Edinburgh Award Scheme.
-To support students with engagement in valuable extra-curricular activities (£4500) School engagement is very strong and successful with 84 students participating in the Bronze award in 2022.
-PP students are keen to progress to Silver or engage with Bronze award 4 All students to have a rich and varied experience on world of work week (£8000) Student voice from 2018/19 demonstrates a strong engagement from PP students with 95% of students attributing World of Work week as a direct influencer in career decisions and aspirations used for Post 16 applications.
-4,5 PP Choice Spending (£25 000) Student Voice shows that students do not have access to resources or are able to participate in extracurricular activities and trips equitably with non-PP students.
-High levels of sanctions issued for incorrect uniform/equipment 4,5 Peripatetic music lessons available to students (£15,000) Learning a musical instrument is a well proven approach to both engaging students in school, improving attendance and giving students the opportunity to be ambitious for themselves 4
+To support students with engagement in valuable extra-curricular activities (£3500) School engagement is very strong and successful with 84 students participating in the Bronze award in 2022.
+PP students are keen to progress to Silver or engage with Bronze award 4 School Productions To support students participate in whole school cultural capital activities (£2000) Student voice demonstrates a desire to participate if barriers to attending are removed.
+Increased cultural capital amongst PP students 4 All students to have a rich and varied experience on World Of Work week (£9000) Student voice from 2019-22 demonstrates a strong engagement from PP students with 95% of students attributing World of Work week as a direct influencer in career decisions and aspirations used for Post 16 applications.
+4,5 PP Choice Spending (£20 000) Student Voice shows that students do not have access to resources or are able to participate in extra-curricular activities and trips equitably with non- PP students.
+High levels of sanctions issued for incorrect uniform/equipment 4,5 Peripatetic music lessons available to students (£10,000) Learning a musical instrument is a well proven approach to both engaging students in school, improving attendance and giving students the opportunity to be ambitious for themselves 4